|This solar concentrator has a fixed-focus faceted

 Corporation / PIX 13464

-Concentrating solar power offers a utility-scale, firm, dispatchable renewable energy option that can help meet our nation's demand for electricity.
-CSP plants produce power by first using mirrors to focus sunlight to heat a working fluid.
-Ultimately, this high-temperature fluid is used to spin a turbine or power an engine that drives a generator.
+Concentrating solar power systems are generally used for utility-scale projects.
+The mirrors in CSP plants focus sunlight onto a receiver that heats a high-temperature fluid, which is used to spin a turbine or power an engine that drives a generator.
 The final product is electricity.

 Smaller CSP systems can be located directly where power is needed.
 For example, single dish/engine systems can produce 3 to 25 kilowatts of power and are well suited for distributed applications.